jaxl-innovations-private-limited/jaxl-python/examples/README.md

 jaxl apps run --app <Module:ClassName>
 ```

-> `JAXL_SDK_PLACEHOLDER_CTA_PHONE` is only used by example code.
-You will not need this variable for your own production Jaxl SDK Apps

 ### Grout for Development

 You will need to expose your IVR app publicly so that Jaxl servers can reach your app.